-Table 1: A summary of the homes showing the panel type, style, and size (* 7 days deployment).

 Data Collection Procedure

 Our system was packaged such that it could be rapidly setup in a home.
-The sensor unit was placed on a breaker panel using a double-sided tape.
+The sensor unit was placed on a breaker panel using double-sided tape.
 To collect the ground truth, we installed a commercially available transformer-based split-core current transformer (CT) inside the breaker panel prior to installing our sensor unit on the outside of the breaker panel.
 Both the sensor unit output and CT output were collected using the same DAQ device.

-We used long extension cables to bring two different outlets of different phases closer to the laptop.
-Then we plugged in two calibrators in two outlets.
+We used long extension cables to bring the two different outlets of different phases closer to the laptop.
+We then plugged in the two calibrators in the outlets.
 The calibrators and the data acquisition device were connected to a laptop.
 The laptop controlled the calibration unit, recorded all the data from the data acquisition device, and performed all the algorithmic processing in real-time.
 We just recorded the original and predicted waveforms for post-experiment analysis.
 The whole software portion was written in Matlab and Python.

 Deployment Results